-This combination of placing fewer sugars and carbs into your system while maximizing your body’s response to insulin is a powerful method to finally reduce your insulin resistance.
+This combination of placing fewer sugars and carbs into your system while maximizing your body’s response to insulin is a powerful method to finally reduce your insulin resistance (and your moobs).

 It’s also possible to use testosterone therapy to accelerate your path to insulin sensitivity.
 Optimized testosterone levels increase lean mass (which will consume free blood sugar) and enhance insulin sensitivity, but it’s important to work with an experienced medical professional.

-Supplement your dietary changes with a focused fitness plan.
-Randomly running a few miles every week won’t directly address your moobs, but a strategic workout plan focused on your upper body, chest, shoulders, back, and increasing your overall lean mass will gradually tone your chest and minimize the appearance of gynecomastia.
+Once you address your diet, you’re ready to venture into workouts for man boobs.
+You need a focused fitness plan that will build muscle and burn fat in your upper body, chest, shoulders, and back.
+Randomly running a few miles every week won’t directly address your moobs, but a strategic workout plan will.
+Increasing your overall lean mass will gradually tone your chest and minimize the appearance of gynecomastia.

 Use Plastic Surgery as a Last Resort

-If natural treatment methods fail to produce any results, your gynecomastia could be inherited through genetics.
+If natural treatment methods fail to produce any results, you might be dealing with gynecomastia inherited through genetics.
 In this case, plastic surgery is a realistic option.
 Gynecomastia surgery is widely available from any plastic surgeon that also offers breast lifts and augmentations for women.
-A gynecomastia procedure removes the excess fat from your chest and sculpts your upper body to create the appearance you desire.
+A gynecomastia procedure removes the excess fat from your chest and sculpts your upper body to create the appearance you’re after.

 The Bottom Line

 You don’t want your moobs to stick around — no man does.
-By understanding the root causes of gynecomastia and working with a compassionate and experienced doctor who understands your goals, you can put yourself on the path to a sculpted and healthier body.
+By understanding what causes man boobs and working with a compassionate and experienced doctor who understands your goals, you can put yourself on the path to a sculpted and healthier body.
 Your man boobs don’t have to define you!